kent-map/kent/projects/dover-at-night/README.md

 Author and Journalist, [George Augustus Sala](/19c/19c-sala-biography) arrived in Dover 'bag and baggage' in 1840.

-The lyrics to "'Tis So Sweet to Trust in Jesus" were written by Louisa M. R. Stead who was born in Dover, in 1850 and converted to Methodism at the age of nine.
+The lyrics to "'Tis So Sweet to Trust in Jesus" were written by Louisa M. R. Stead who was born in Dover in 1850 and converted to Methodism at the age of nine.

 [G.W.M Reynolds's book](/19c/19c-reynoldsgwm-biography) _Mary Price_ published in 1851 was set in Wright’s Hotel — and on Dover’s Shakespeare Cliff.
 While in Dover, the heroine works in Snargate Street, subsequently the subject of an essay by G. A. Sala entitled The Streets of the World